 - Offer to babysit: Sometimes parents need a break.
 If a friend or other loved one in your life doesn’t get that chance very often, call them and offer to babysit sometime.
 Set up an appointment.
 It can make a big difference.

-- Love: Simply finding ways to express your love to others, whether it be your partner, child, other family members, friend, co-worker, or a complete stranger; just express your love.
-A hug, a kind word, spending time, showing little kindnesses, being friendly—it all matters more than you know.
+- Love: Simply finding ways to express your love to others, whether it be your partner, child, other family members, friend, co-worker, or a stranger; just express your love.
+A hug, a kind word, spending time, showing little kindnesses, being friendly — it all matters more than you know.

-Helping others is not only good for them and a good thing to do, but it also makes us happier and healthier too.
+Helping others isn’t only good for them and a good thing to do, but it also makes us happier and healthier too.